connectomicslab/connectomemapper3/paper/paper.md

   reproducibility and transparency of the analysis.

-The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to address these challenges [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].
+The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption of open research practices such as *open data* and *open methodology*, to address these challenges [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].
-This has led in particular to the creation of a community standard, known as the Brain Imaging Data Structure (BIDS), initially designed to ease the practice of sharing raw MRI data [@GorgolewskiTheExperiments:2016].
+This has led in particular to the creation of a community standard for dataset organization, known as the Brain Imaging Data Structure (BIDS), initially designed to ease the practice of sharing raw MRI data [@GorgolewskiTheExperiments:2016].
 [@GorgolewskiBIDSMethods:2017].
-Combined with advances in software virtualization, BIDS has enabled the creation of the BIDS Apps framework which uses software container technology to encapsulate neuroimaging processing pipelines and ensure portability and reproducibility.
+Combined with advances in software virtualization, BIDS has enabled the creation of the BIDS Apps framework which uses software container technology to encapsulate neuroimaging processing pipelines and ensures portability and reproducibility.
 A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018]